jgillick/genesis-forge/examples/rough_terrain/README.md

 # Go2 - Rough Terrain

-**NOTE:** This requires the [Genesis Simulator](https://github.com/Genesis-Embodied-AI/Genesis) to be installed from source, in order to get this [bug fix](https://github.com/Genesis-Embodied-AI/Genesis/issues/1727), which affects rough terrain contacts.
+**NOTE:** This example requires [Genesis Simulator](https://github.com/Genesis-Embodied-AI/Genesis) version 0.3.4+, in order to get this [bug fix](https://github.com/Genesis-Embodied-AI/Genesis/issues/1727), which affects rough terrain contacts.

 Teaches the Go2 robot to walk on rough terrain.
 This environment uses a combination of the TerrainManager and EntityManager to place each robot randomly at a different place of terrain at each reset.